apguerrera/OAXSwimGatewayStableCoinContractAudit/audit/README.md

 ## Potential Vulnerabilities

-No potential vulnerabilities have been identified in the crowdsale, token and vesting contracts.
+**TODO** Check that no potential vulnerabilities have been identified in the smart contracts.

 <br />